Hello. Welcome to the Clean Water Made Easy Podcast Question and Answer Episode 9.

 “My husband has been using pool tablets on a weekly basis in our 3000-gallon holding tank.
 Our water no longer has the faint tea color from the tannin in it.
 However, I can smell a strong chlorine smell in the shower and toilet.
 I do notice a drying effect on my skin.
 What I’m most concerned with is the effect on our septic tank.
 Is it safe to use pool chlorine tablets on a regular basis without damaging the septic system?”

 Goldie thanks for your email.
 The pool tablets will be effective for the tannins.
 They’re releasing chlorine into the water.
 I know you’re asking about the septic tank, but normally we do NOT recommend pool chlorine for potable water.
-Even if you like drinking the water, it’s not the best even for bathing in it either.
+Even if you are not drinking the water, it’s not the best even for bathing in it either.

 Pool Chlorine is for Pools, not Drinking Water